 Several spinal conditions are known to be associated with neck arthritis, including:

 If you have been diagnosed with any of these conditions related to neck arthritis, your physician may choose to pursue a course of conservative treatment, including exercise, physical therapy, over-the-counter or prescription pain medicine, and other treatment methods.
 However, the specific regimen of techniques that are recommended will depend entirely on your specific condition and circumstances.
-If the chronic pain and stiffness of cervical spine arthritis has not been relieved by conservative treatments and symptoms continue to impede the ability to function in daily life, a health care provider may suggest surgery as a treatment option.
+If the chronic pain and stiffness of cervical spine arthritis has not been relieved by conservative treatments and symptoms continue to impede the ability to function in daily life, a physician could suggest surgery as a treatment option.